john-paul-ruf/john-paul-ruf/readme.md

 ### I build the instrument, then I play it.

-Software engineer, novelist, and artist.
+Software engineer, game builder, novelist, and artist.

 One obsession runs under all of it: the constant urge to tinker, to learn, to build.
 Hand me a tool I've never touched or a problem I don't yet understand, and I'll take it